upxill/airport-mcp-server/README.md

 ### `get-airport-by-id`

-Fetches technical and operational details for a specific Colombian airport using its unique numeric identifier.
+Fetches technical and operational details for a specific  airport using its unique numeric identifier.

 **Input Parameter Schema:**
 ```json